How to Reduce Stress

 Take that time to relax for a few minutes on this nice day and enjoy the sun.

 I highly recommend finding an empty spot on the grass or a bench.

 Lie down if possible and then let each part of your body relax while the sun slowly warms you up.
 This alone can be a great mood booster.

 Plus you’ll also get the added bonus of a good dose of vitamin D.

 4/ Meditate to reduce stress

-There are many benefits to meditating. this is a very ancient technique despite its only recent popularity.
-But the reason it has been around for thousands of years is because it works, it’s just not practiced enough.
+There are many benefits to meditating.
+This is a very ancient technique, despite its only recent popularity.
+But the reason it has been around for thousands of years is that it works.
+It’s just not practiced enough.

 Experts often claim that even just one minute of meditation per hour is enough to gain benefits.
 And that’s definitely true.
 You don’t need to be meditating for hours to reap some of the benefits.

-There’s a learning curve, i’s not innate for most of us but it is truly powerful when you know how.
+There’s a learning curve.
+It’s not innate for most of us, but it is truly powerful when you know how.

 If you’re new to meditation, you can start simply with this: